RasaHQ/rasactl/README.md

 The `*` in the `CURRENT` field indicates a deployment that is used as default.
 It means that every time when you execute `rasactl` command without defining the deployment name, the deployment marked with `*` is used.

-A deployment is marked as `CURRENT` if in a current working directory is located the `.rasactl` file that includes a deployment name.
-The file is automatically created if you run the `rasactl start` command with the `--project` or `--project-path` flag.
+A deployment is marked as `CURRENT` if:

+- in a current working directory is located the `.rasactl` file that includes a deployment name.
+The file is automatically created if you run the `rasactl start` command with the `--project` or `--project-path` flag
+- there is only one deployment
+- you set the current deployment by using the `rasactl config use-deployment` command

 ### The `status` command